 The sampling team and vessel will be deployed and accurate positioning attained as described in Section 4.
 The vessel will be equipped with adequate fixed sieve stations to facilitate rapid processing of samples and ensure the maximum number of samples are collected in each survey.
-At each of the designated benthic sampling stations, seafloor sampling will be carried out with a modified Van Veen grab sampler (dimensions 30 cm H 30 cm H 15 cm) or similar instrument approved by EPD/AFCD.
-One subsample of approximately 1 kg sediment will be collected from each sample for analysis of particle size.
-The remaining sediment from each sample will be used for Samples will be labelled and sieved through a 1 mm and 0.5 mm sorting. sieve and all residues and organisms retained, double-bagged and preserved in 4% buffered formalin in seawater.
-A vital stain (eg Rose bengal) will be added to distinguish organic materials and organisms from other non-living The grab and utensils will be washed thoroughly with seawater residues.

-after each deployment to avoid cross-contamination between samples.
+At each of the designated benthic sampling stations, seafloor sampling will be carried out with a modified Van Veen grab sampler (dimensions 30 cm x 30 cm x 15 cm) or similar instrument approved by EPD/AFCD.
+The remaining sediment from each sample will be used for sorting.
+Samples will be labelled and sieved through a 1 mm and 0.5 mm sieve and all residues and organisms retained, double-bagged and preserved in 4% buffered formalin in seawater.
+A vital stain (e.g. Rose bengal) will be added to distinguish organic materials and organisms from other non-living residues.
+The grab and utensils will be washed thoroughly with seawater after each deployment to avoid cross-contamination between samples.
 On completion of the survey all samples will be transferred to the laboratory for sorting and identification.
 All sediment sieving will be conducted by qualified marine scientists who will oversee and coordinate all field operations.

-8.7 LABORATORY PROCEDURES
+8.7 Laboratory Procedures

 Upon arrival at the laboratory, all benthic samples should be re-inventoried and checked against chain-of-custody forms.
 Sample rescreening should be performed after the samples have been held in formalin for a minimum of 24 hours to ensure adequate fixation of the organisms.
-Individual samples from the 500 μ m and 1 mm2 mesh sieves will be gently rinsed with fresh water into a 250 μ m sieve to remove the formalin from the sediments.
+Individual samples from the 500 $\mu m$ and 1 $mm^2$ mesh sieves will be gently rinsed with fresh water into a 250 $\mu m$ sieve to remove the formalin from the sediments.
 Sieves will be partially filled while rinsing a specific sample to maximize washing efficiency and prevent loss of material.
-All material retained on the 250 μ m sieve is placed in small fractions into a labelled petri dish and preserved with 70% ethanol.
+All material retained on the 250 $\mu m$ sieve is placed in small fractions into a labelled petri dish and preserved with 70% ethanol.
 The material is lightly agitated to ensure complete mixing of the alcohol with the sediments.
 The sediment is then sorted to remove all animals and fragments.
 Original labels will remain with the rescreened sample material.

-Standard and accepted techniques will be used for sorting organisms from the sediments (1).
+Standard and accepted techniques will be used for sorting organisms from the sediments (32).
 Small fractions of a sample will be placed in a petri dish under a 10-power magnification dissecting microscope.
 The petri dish will be scanned systematically and all animals and fragments removed using forceps.
 Each petri dish will be sorted at least twice to ensure removal of all animals.
-Organisms representing major taxonomic groups including Polychaeta, Arthropoda, Mollusca, and miscellaneous taxa will be sorted into separate, labelled vials containing 70 percent ethanol.
-All sorted samples will be systematically checked to ensure compliance with QA/QC program requirements before proceeding to the taxonomic identification, enumeration, and biomass determination phases of the analysis.